 The year-long Business Development Fellowship program provides UC Davis graduate and postdoctoral students hands-on experience in developing business skills for a career in industry or to develop new business ventures.

-Through a combination of four Graduate School of Management courses, networking events and cohort-based mentoring, students gain a first-hand look at the entrepreneurial experience and opportunities available in industry.
+Through a combination of five Graduate School of Management courses, networking events and cohort-based mentoring, students gain a first-hand look at the entrepreneurial experience and opportunities available in industry.

 The program teams MBA students with researchers from a wide variety of disciplines to develop the commercial potential of cutting-edge research.
 The dynamic, interactive environment blends effective theory with hands-on participation and solution-driven innovation.

 How to Apply

 The Business Development Fellowship program is open only to UC Davis graduate students and postdoctoral researchers.

 Applications are accepted beginning in spring with a mid-summer deadline.
 The application includes completion of an online application form and asking your advisor to submit a letter of support by email to Niki Peterson, senior program manager.

 We will invite eligible applicants to group interviews in August.
 If accepted as a Business Development Fellow, there is no cost for the program.

 - Due to the heavy workload of the Business Development Fellowship program, eligible applicants must have completed their coursework for their master’s or doctoral degree.

 - Fellows must have the support of their advisor(s) to participate.

 - Priority selection goes to applicants with a career goal to work in industry, launch a startup or who plan to commercialize their research.